-- (ii) date of appointment,
+(ii) date of appointment,

-- (iii) date of promotion to regimental and army rank,
+(iii) date of promotion to regimental and army rank,

-- (iv) date of Colonel's allowance,
+(iv) date of Colonel's allowance,

-- (v) examinations passed,
+(v) examinations passed,

-- (vi) uniforms, and location of regiments,
+(vi) uniforms, and location of regiments,

+and all particulars usually required.
+It embraces generally information in regard to officers of the Madras and Bombay Armies contained in the, lists of those Presidencies.

-5. The Madras Army List contains similar information in respect of officers of the Madras Army.
+5. The Madras Army List contains similar information in respect of officers of the Madras Anmy.
 In it are embodied the Madras Civil List and the General Orders issued during the quarter.
 It is compiled by permission of Government and is published by authority.